Joaogmbd/Reg_Gen/README.md

 ## *Output*
-The following line shows exemplifies how to output the script to a text file using cli:
+The following line exemplifies how to output the script to a text file using cli:

     PS>python script.py user 500 > file.txt